Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolDomain.md

 # Set-MsolDomain

 ## SYNOPSIS
-modifies settings of a domain.
+Modifies settings of a domain.

 ## SYNTAX